Up to 60% off sofas & mattresses — limited‑time deals.

 Serta iComfort Mattress

-This one felt immediately foam-forward—more “settle in” than “float on top.”
-I used it for laptop work in bed and noticed the surface stayed stable under my hips, with fewer sharp pressure points when I shifted to my side.
-Marcus still wanted more resistance under his midsection, but he appreciated the zoned support concept when he stayed flatter on his back.
-For Jenna and Ethan, the motion stayed fairly contained—less “snap” when someone turned, more of a damped roll.
+This mattress felt immediately foam-forward—more “settle in” than “float on top.”
+In our tests, it smoothed out pressure points when I shifted to my side, and it stayed stable enough for lounging and laptop work without feeling wobbly.
+Marcus still wanted more resistance under his midsection, but he liked that the zoned support concept kept his hips from sinking as abruptly as softer foams can.
+For Jenna and Ethan, motion stayed fairly contained, with a damped, low-bounce feel when someone turned.

 What we liked

-• Cushioned pressure relief for back and stomach positions
+• Cushioned comfort that eased pressure in back and stomach positions

 Who it is best for

-• Back and stomach sleepers who like a foam feel
+• Back and stomach sleepers who like an all-foam feel

-• People who want a cooler-touch fabric feel
+• People who like a cool-to-the-touch cover feel

 Where it falls short